Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective

-By exploiting the properties of the considered Markov chain and also the characteristics of successive interference cancellation (SIC), closed-form expressions for the state transition probabilities are developed for NOMA assisted grant-free transmission.
+By exploiting the properties of the considered Markov chain and also the characteristics of SIC, closed-form expressions for the state transition probabilities are developed for NOMA assisted grant-free transmission.

 \item Valuable insights regarding the relative performance of NOMA and OMA assisted grant-free transmission are also obtained.
 For example, for the case where users always have updates to deliver, asymptotic expressions are developed to demonstrate that the use of NOMA can almost halve the AoI achieved by OMA, even if the simplest form of NOMA is implemented.
 In addition, the optimal choices of the users' transmission probabilities for random access with NOMA and OMA are obtained and compared.
 This study reveals that NOMA-assisted grant-free transmission is fundamentally different from multi-channel ALOHA due to the use of SIC.
 Furthermore, simulation results are provided to verify the developed analytical expressions and also demonstrate that the use of NOMA can significantly reduce the AoI compared to OMA, particularly for the case of low transmit SNR and a massive number of grant-free users. \end{itemize}